 Dependent Care Flexible Spending Account (DC-FSA)

-The Dependent Care Flexible Spending Account (DC-FSA) allows you the opportunity to pay Dependent Care expenses on a pre-tax basis by setting aside a predetermined dollar amount each pay period to cover allowable expenses.
+The Dependent Care Flexible Spending Account (DCFSA) allows you the opportunity to pay Dependent Care expenses on a pre-tax basis by setting aside a predetermined dollar amount each pay period to cover allowable expenses.
 You may think of a Flexible Spending Account as a special savings account from which you can draw to reimburse yourself for Dependent Care expenses.
 Because the contributions to a Flexible Spending Account are untaxed (no Federal, State and Social Security) at deposit and untaxed at withdrawal, you decrease your taxable income, while increasing your spendable cash.

-- A proportionate amount will be deducted from your paycheck on a pre-tax basis and accumulate in your DC-FSA account.
+- A proportionate amount will be deducted from your paycheck on a pre-tax basis and accumulate in your DCFSA account.

 You may enroll or make changes to your Dependent Care Flexible Spending Account:

 Under the Plan, you will be reimbursed only for Dependent Care expenses meeting all of the following conditions:

 - The expenses are incurred for services rendered after the date of this election and during the calendar year to which it applies.

 - Each individual for whom you incur the expenses is:

 - an eligible dependent child under age 13 whom you are entitled to claim as a dependent on your Federal Income Tax Return